grace00821/model_/README.md

-# DEFT: Digital Ecosystem For Telehealth
-*I think it's a great name but boss doen't really like it, I will call it this way just for now.
+# Unnamed App

-### An integrated software to 1) empower the telemedicine consultation and 2) provide a long-term health monitoring.
+### An integrated software to 1) empower the telemedicine consultation, 2) provide a long-term health monitoring and 3) log health data as a snapshot.

 ## Project management
 ### \> Framework: Vue.js